Poplar Baths: History

 The original Poplar Baths opened in 1852, costing £10,000.
-It was built to provide public wash facilities for the East End's poor as a result of the Baths and Washhouses Act 1846.
+It was built to provide public wash facilities for Poplar poor as a result of the Baths and Washhouses Act 1846.
 The baths incorporated slipper and vapour baths.
 The slipper baths section contained 12 baths in the men's first-class division, 24 in the men's second-class and six in both women's divisions.
 Steam and shower baths were located behind the slipper baths.
 A comprehensive public laundry was located at the rear of the building, on Arthur Street.
 It contained 48 wooden washing tubs, drying equipment and ironing rooms.
 An uncovered water tank supplied the baths and was erected above the boiler house with a capacity of 24,000 gallons.

 The Baths were rebuilt in 1933 to a design by Harley Heckford and the larger pool was covered over to convert the building into a theatre.
 Designated the East India Hall, it had seating capacity for 1,400 people and incorporated a dance hall, cinema, exhibition room and sports hall for boxing and wrestling programmes.
 This dual purpose sustained interest over the winter months, with the smaller pool remaining in use.

-Between 1938 and 1941 an office in the Baths was used by the Borough's electricity office and then later used by the Transport and General Workers' Union and the Poplar Labour Party.
+Between 1938 and 1941 an office in the Baths was used by Poplar Borough Council electricity office and then later used by the Transport and General Workers' Union and the Poplar Labour Party.
 The main bath hall sustained bomb damage during the Second World War and was forced to close with the hall left unglazed for several years.

 Poplar Baths reopened in 1947 and continued to be used as a swimming facility, attracting on average 225,700 bathers every year between 1954 and 1959, before the facility's eventual closure and conversion to an industrial training centre in 1988.